 8. Our Complaints Procedure

-Please also see clause 17 "If you have a complaint" below which sets out the steps you must take in the event of your having reason to complain or make a claim.
-Disputes arising out of, or in connection with this contract which cannot be amicably settled may be referred to arbitration if you so wish under a special scheme arranged by ABTA.
+Please also see clause 9 ‘If you have a complaint’ below which sets out the steps you must take in the event of your having reason to complain or make a claim.
+We are a member of ABTA, membership number V3031.
+Disputes arising out of, or in connection with this contract which cannot be amicably settled, may be referred to arbitration if you so wish under a special scheme arranged by ABTA.
 The scheme provides for a simple and inexpensive method of arbitration on documents alone with restricted liability on you in respect of costs.
 Full details will be provided on request or can be obtained from the ABTA website (www.abta.com).
 This scheme does not apply to claims for an amount greater than £5,000 per person.
 There is also a limit of £25,000 per booking.
 In addition, it does not generally apply to claims which are solely in respect of physical injury or illness or their consequences.
-The scheme can however deal with compensation claims which include an element of minor injury or illness subject to a limit of £1,500 on the amount the arbitrator can award per person in respect of this element.
-The request for must be received by ABTA within 18 months of the date of return from the holiday.
-Outside this time limit arbitration under the scheme may still be available if we agree, although the ABTA Code does not require such agreement.
+The Scheme can however deal with compensation claims which include an element of minor injury or illness subject to a limit of £1,500 per person on the amount the arbitrator can award in respect of this element.
+The request for arbitration must be received by ABTA within 18 months of the date of return from the holiday.
+Outside this time limit arbitration under the Scheme may still be available if we agree, although the ABTA Code of Conduct does not require such agreement.
+You can also access the European Commissions online Dispute Resolution (ODR) platform at www.ec.europa.eu/consumers/odr/ This ODR platform is a means of registering your complaint with us, it will not determine how your complaint should be resolved.

 Special Note: We both agree that any dispute, claim or other matter of any description (and whether involving personal injury or not) which arises out of or in connection with your contract or holiday must be dealt with under the ABTA Arbitration Scheme or brought in the Courts of England and Wales only (unless you are a resident of Scotland or Northern Ireland in which case any proceedings must be brought in either the Courts of your own country or those of England and Wales).
 We both also agree that English law (and no other) will apply to your contract (unless proceedings are brought in Scotland or Northern Ireland, in which case Scottish or Northern Irish law, as applicable, will apply instead).
 If this provision is not acceptable to you, you must tell us before booking your holiday.

-When you travel, the Conditions of Carriage of the company providing your transport will apply to your journey.
-These Conditions will limit and, in some areas, exclude the carrier’s liability to you, usually in accordance with applicable International Conventions (see clause 7(d)).
+Travel by sea, air, land or rail is subject to the Conditions of Carriage of the company providing your transport and will apply to your journey.
+These Conditions of Carriage are contractually incorporated into these terms and conditions and are available on request or on our website.
+The conditions of Carriage may limit and, in some areas, exclude the carrier’s liability to you, usually in accordance with applicable International Conventions (see clause 7(d)).
 Copies of these Conditions can be provided by your Travel Agent or ourselves (if you book direct) or the carrier itself on request.
+Our liability will never exceed that of the carrier.

-With respect to our Europe bookings, our included Home Pick-Up service is offered on the basis of one car per booking of up to 6 passengers, operating to/from your departure airport/Eurostar station, from one home address.
+Our Avalon personal return chauffeur service is offered on the basis of one car per booking of up to 3 passengers, operating to/from your departure airport/Eurostar station, from one home address in Mainland UK only.
 For larger groups, vehicles appropriate to the party size will be provided.

-All information contained on our website, in our brochures, or which is otherwise produced or published by us is based on information available at the time of publication.
-We reserve the right to change any website or other information before your booking is confirmed and the amended information will then form part of your contract with us.
+All information contained on our website or in our brochures, or which is otherwise produced or published by us is based on information available at the time of publication.
 If any part of these Booking Conditions is found to be unfair or unreasonable, the remaining terms will still be valid.
 Whilst every effort is made to ensure the accuracy of this brochure, our prices and other information at the time of publication, regrettably errors do occasionally occur.
 We reserve the right to correct errors prior to confirming your booking.
 You must ensure you check all details of your chosen holiday (including the price) with us at the time of booking.

 Your Commitment to Us